 Astronomers have found at least 146 moons orbiting planets in our solar system.
+Another 28 moons are awaiting official confirmation of their discovery.
 This number does not include the six moons of the dwarf planets, nor does this tally include the tiny satellites that orbit some asteroids and other celestial objects.
-Another 25 moons are awaiting official confirmation of their discovery.

 Of the terrestrial (rocky) planets of the inner solar system, neither Mercury nor Venus have any moons at all, Earth has one and Mars has its two small moons.
 In the outer solar system, the gas giants Jupiter and Saturn and the ice giants Uranus and Neptune have numerous moons.
 As these planets grew in the early solar system, they were able to capture objects with their large gravitational fields.

 Earth's Moon probably formed when a large body about the size of Mars collided with Earth, ejecting a lot of material from our planet into orbit.
 Debris from the early Earth and the impacting body accumulated to form the Moon approximately 4.5 billion years ago (the age of the oldest collected lunar rocks).
 Twelve American astronauts landed on the Moon during NASA's Apollo program from 1969 to 1972, studying the Moon and bringing back rock samples.